tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/操作指南/网络与安全/配置安全组_intl_en.md

 ## Security Group Rule Import
 1. On the [Security Group](https://console.cloud.tencent.com/cvm/securitygroup) page, click the ID/name of the target security group.
 2. On the inbound rules or outbound rules tab, click **Import Rule**.
-3. In the pop-up dialog box, select an edited inbound/outbound rule template file and click **Start Import**.
+3. In the pop-up dialog box, select an edited inbound/outbound rule template file and click **Import**.
 >?
 If there are existing rules in the security group, export them before importing new rules.
 Existing rules are overwritten after importing.

 ## Security Group Clone
-1. On the [Security Group](https://console.cloud.tencent.com/cvm/securitygroup) page, select a security group and click **More** > **Clone** in the "Operation" column.
+1. On the [Security Group](https://console.cloud.tencent.com/cvm/securitygroup) page, locate the desired security group and click **More** > **Clone** in the "Operation" column.
-2. In the pop-up dialog box, select the target region and target project and click **OK**.
+2. In the pop-up dialog box, select the target region and target project, enter the new security group name, and click **OK**.
 If the new security group needs to be associated with a CVM instance, do so by managing the CVM instances in the security group.

 ## Security Group Deletion
-1. On the [security group page](https://console.cloud.tencent.com/cvm/securitygroup), select the security group to be deleted and click **More** > **Delete** in the "Operation" column.
+1. On the [security group page](https://console.cloud.tencent.com/cvm/securitygroup), locate the security group to be deleted and click **More** > **Delete** in the "Operation" column.
 2. Click **OK** in the pop-up dialog box.
 If the current security group is associated with a CVM instance, it must be disassociated before it can be deleted.